School Field Trips

 $11 per student

-• Additional chaperones are $11 per person
+- Additional adult chaperones are $11

 Please Note: These rates are only available for guided field trips scheduled in advance.
-Walk-in groups will be charged general admission rates and allowed entry pending Aquarium capacity
+Walk-in groups will be charged general admission rates and allowed entry pending Aquarium capacity.

 Available Programs